letiziagirardi/web-services-testing-tutorial/README.md

   2. **Sign Up/Login:** Once installed, open Postman.
 You can sign up for a free account or log in if you already have one.
 This allows you to sync your work across devices.
 Postman simplifies API testing by providing a user-friendly interface and a range of features that help you understand and interact with APIs effectively.

----
+### **Collection creation in Postman**

-We can start with our tutorial by creating a Collection and some variables where we can save the more usefull requests and information.
+Once you have installed Postman, you can organize your APIs requests into collections.
+Let's create, thus, a Collection where wi will can save the more usefull requests.
-Creating a collection in Postman is a fundamental step in organizing and managing your API requests.
-A collection is a container that holds a group of requests, allowing you to efficiently organize, execute, and maintain your API tests.

 Here's how to create a collection in Postman:

 1. **Collections Tab:** In the left sidebar, click on the `Collections` tab.
 This is where you'll manage your collections.